shaiperson/shaiperson.github.io/_posts/2022-03-09-extensible-worker-pattern-3.md

 In this article series, we develop a design pattern for worker environments that run algorithms on data.
 The goal of the pattern is to make the environment easily extensible with new algorithms.

-In Part I we developed the theory for the pattern, starting from an initial, naïve implementation of a worker environment that does not take extensibility into account, building all the way up to a pattern that attempts to optimize for that property.
-To also build up to the pattern in the technical realm, we implemented the initial design in Part II to use as a basis for implementing the final design.
+In Part 1 we developed the theory for the pattern, starting from an initial, naïve implementation of a worker environment that does not take extensibility into account, building all the way up to a pattern that attempts to optimize for that property.
+To also build up to the pattern in the technical realm, we implemented the initial design in Part 2 to use as a basis for implementing the final design.

-Here, in Part III, we code up the final form of the pattern.
+Here, in Part 3, we code up the final form of the pattern.
 We then actually go ahead and add new algorithms to the environment in different ways to see the greater extensibility in action and, hopefully, enjoy the fruits of our labor.

 ## Implementation